Our kittens are $3000 each.

 I'm not asking anyone to evaluate our finances or the choices we're making.
 All I'm asking, is that you consider what goes on behind the scenes.

 Some litters you will get 10 kittens, and others you will get only 1.
 It's about taking all of the factors into account and creating a balance.
-This is what I'm talking about when I say we'd like to break even, financially and emotionally.
+This is what I'm talking about when I say we'd like to break even over time, financially and emotionally.

 People choose to invest their money into many things… investment shares, cars, hobbies, smoking, alcohol etc…. we choose to put it into our cats.